Key Points

 ammonia

-This is a simple method for polishing silver jewelry, accessories, and silverware.
-Prepare a solution with two parts warm water and one part clear ammonia.
 Your silver items should soak in the mixture for ten minutes.
 Take everything out of the mixture when the allotted time has passed, wipe them thoroughly with a soft cloth, and then buff the surface with a dry cotton cloth.
-Ammonia should be used properly when cleaning jewelry, if not, this can damage the item permanently.
+Ammonia should be used properly when cleaning u jewelry, if not, this can damage the item permanently.

 • Think about bringing your priceless jewels or other silverware to a professional.
 You might not want to DIY that for the first time.